nobuyuki83/delfem2/examples_glfwold/309_RigSmplCloth/readme.md

 ## How to run the demo:

-- download from GitHub and initialize
+download source code from GitHub and initialize
 ```
 git clone https://github.com/nobuyuki83/delfem2.git
 cd delfem2